Healthy Homes Assessment Anderson Park

 What We Do

-As building inspectors we handle all elements associated with expert home inspects.
-We are here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the components involved in specialist house inspects.
+We’re here to ensure that you make the best decision when purchasing your next property.

-We take your investment seriously and conduct detailed inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of owning or purchasing a house.
+We take your investment seriously and conduct detailed inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of purchasing or owning the house.

-We are specialised in a range of services to ensure you are completely aware of the state of any property you might be thinking of buying or selling in addition to other services.
+We specialise in a range of services to make sure you are fully updated on the condition of any property that you might be thinking of buying or selling in addition to other solutions.

-We do not just cooperate with you, we also work with important clients such as local councils, banks and insurance companies.
-Evidently they enjoy this reassurance provided, because of the information contained included in our reports on building inspections.
+We don’t just collaborate with you, but we also work with big clients like local councils, banks and insurance firms.
+They clearly like this reassurance provided, by the data contained that we offer in our reports of building inspections.

-Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that may be found.
-Thanks to our detailed report, it’s easy to understand why we receive so many clients who recommend our service to family and friends.
+We have a systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in your report, you can actually see any issues that could be found.
+Thanks to our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports